hyperledger-solang/solang/docs/targets/solana.rst

   solang compile --target solana flipper.sol -v

-This will produce two files called `flipper.abi` and `bundle.so`.
-The first is an ethereum style abi file and the latter being the ELF BPF shared object which can be deployed on Solana.
-For each contract, an abi file will be created; a single `bundle.so` is created which contains the code all the contracts provided on the command line.
+This will produce two files called `flipper.abi` and `flipper.so`.
+The former is an ethereum style abi file and the latter is the ELF BPF shared object which can be deployed on Solana.
+For each contract, Solang will create an ABI file and a binary file
+`contract-name.so`, which contains the code.

 .. code-block:: bash